Teaching with Flipped Classrooms

 Introduction

-The flipped classroom approach is becoming more popular in the educational world as time goes on.
+The flipped classroom / blended learning approach is becoming more popular in the educational world as time goes on.
 Flipped learning is the approach in which classroom-based learning is inverted, so students are exposed to material before class, and class time is used for interactive activities where students can gain a better understanding of the course material.
 The idea behind flipped classrooms is that students will be able to actively learn, rather than passively learn, and collaborate with their peers to gain the skills necessary to learn in today’s world.
 It may not be a breeze, but flipping your classroom can have many beneficial effects for all types of students!

 Resources